shivpatel0812/NFLdefenseClassification/README.md

    - Use Streamlit to create a web-based interface for users to upload images and view predictions.
    - Use Ngrok to make the Streamlit app public.

-## Contributing

-Contributions are welcome!
-Please follow the established guidelines and submit a pull request for review.